 Asmara is something special when it comes to being a big city in Africa.
 You will not find any garbage lying around in the streets.
-The city is very clean and during night time you can look up and watch the stars since the population is really less in the city.
+The city is spotless, and during nighttime you can look up and watch the stars since the population is really less in the city.

-There are a handful of cars in the streets hence you can just walk right out into the main street and take a photo of the palm tree covered boulevard without getting hit by a car.
+There are a handful of cars in the streets; hence you can just walk right out into the main road and take a photo of the palm tree-covered boulevard without getting hit by a car.
 If there´s a car or two coming, they are polite enough to let you finish your photo session.

-I will probably get criticised for this, but Asmara is a likeable city and one of the most charming city´s I have ever visited, and far from the human right nightmare it´s supposed to be.
+I will probably get criticised for this, but Asmara is a likeable city, and one of the most charming city´s I have ever visited, and far from the human rights nightmare it´s supposed to be.